yzjedu/cs151-pa2-Korede0404/initial_design.md

        3. table_sticks which equals 0
        4. player_one_lose which equals 0
        5. player_two_lose which equals 0
-       6. cpu_wins which equals 0
+       6. cpu_lose which equals 0
+       7. player_one_sticks which equals 0
+       8. player_two sticks which equals 0
+       9. cpu_sticks which equals 0
-       7. game_status which equals an empty string
+       10. game_status which equals an empty string
     2. Output intro message welcoming user to the program and introduces the CPU player
     3. Prompt player one to enter their name and set the string equal to player_one_name
     4. Prompt player two to enter their name and set the string equal to player_two_name